bchareyre/yade-mpi/doc/sphinx/tutorial-hands-on.rst

 	Yade [1]: s=utils.sphere((0,0,0),radius=1)    # create sphere particle centered at (0,0,0) with radius=1

-	Yade [1]: s.shape                       # s.shape describes the geometry of the particle

 	Yade [1]: s.shape.radius                # we already know the Sphere class

 	Yade [1]: s.state.mass, s.state.inertia # inertia is computed from density and geometry